cubicflow/thebottleroom.com/_pages/index.md

 <div class="slide slide--moment cf-responsive">
   <div class="slide__content">
     <h1 class="editable">In the moment</h1>
     <p class="editable">Seasonal menus.
-Pairing dinners.
-Special events.
-Ultra-rare beers.
-We live in the moment at The Bottle Room with the mission to deliver the fresh and exciting.
-Everyday is an idea, an experiment, an adventure.
-Pro-tip: The Bottle Room features 24 rotating taps of craft beer so there’s always something new to try when you return.</p>
+Pairing&nbsp;dinners.
+Special&nbsp;events.
+Ultra-rare&nbsp;beers.
+We&nbsp;live in the moment at The&nbsp;Bottle Room with the mission to deliver the fresh and&nbsp;exciting.
+Everyday&nbsp;is an&nbsp;idea, an experiment, an&nbsp;adventure.
+Pro-tip: The&nbsp;Bottle Room features 24 rotating taps of craft beer so there’s always something new to try when you&nbsp;return.</p>
     <div class="slide--moment__row">
       <div class="slide--moment__col">
         24